Exporting environment metadata to CSV files on Amazon S3 - Amazon Managed Workflows for Apache Airflow

 Exporting environment metadata to CSV files on Amazon S3

-The following code example shows how you can create a directed acyclic graph (DAG) that queries the database for a range of DAG run information, and writes the data to .csv files stored on Amazon S3.
+Use the following code example to create a directed acyclic graph (DAG) that queries the database for a range of DAG run information, and writes the data to .csv files stored on Amazon S3.

-You might want to export information from the your environment's Aurora PostgreSQL database in order to inspect the data locally, archive them in object storage, or combine them with tools like the Amazon S3 to Amazon Redshift operator and the database cleanup, in order to move Amazon MWAA metadata out of the environment, but preserve them for future analysis.
+You might want to export information from your environment's Aurora PostgreSQL database to inspect the data locally, archive them in object storage, or combine them with tools like the Amazon S3 to Amazon Redshift operator and the database cleanup, to move Amazon MWAA metadata out of the environment, but preserve them for future analysis.

 Version